Washington Eviction Notices

 Washington State eviction notices are documents that a landlord is required to serve on their tenants before terminating a lease.
 The notice informs the tenant of how many days they have to vacate the rental property in order to avoid being evicted (the timeframe will vary depending on the cause of termination).
 If the tenant hasn’t paid their rent or has committed a curable lease violation, they will be given an opportunity to retain their tenancy by paying the full past-due amount or remedying their violations within the given notice period.
 Failure to comply with an eviction notice will result in the tenant being sued for possession of the property by the landlord.

 How to Evict a Tenant (Process)

-Step 4 – Both parties are required to attend the show cause hearing.
-The judge will listen to both sides of the case (the landlord will get to present first), and then a judgement will be issued.
-If the ruling is made in favor of the landlord, the judge will issue an “writ of restitution” (granting the landlord possession of the property) as well as a judgement for the amount of past due rent and fees (as well as the landlord’s legal expenses).
-If the tenant wins the case, the suit will be dismissed by the judge (however the eviction filing will still appear on the tenant’s record).
+Both parties are required to attend the hearing (called a “Show Cause Hearing”).
+Failure of the tenant to attend will result in a default judgment in favor of the landlord.
+The Judge will listen to both sides of the case before judgment is issued.
+If the ruling is made in favor of the landlord, the Judge will issue a Writ of Restitution granting the landlord possession of the property.
+Furthermore, the Judge will make a judgment for the amount of any past due rent/damages and fees that shall be awarded to the landlord.
+If the tenant wins the case (or if the landlord doesn’t attend the hearing), the suit will be dismissed by the judge.